patriciogonzalezvivo/lygia/README.md

 It's also possible to get a permanent commercial license hooked to a single and specific version of LYGIA.

-If you have doubts please reaching out to patriciogonzalezvivo at gmail dot com
+If you have doubts please reach out to patriciogonzalezvivo at gmail dot com

 ## Credits